Reading and Literacy Added Authorization (Online)

 The Reading and Literacy Added Authorization Program is offered at College of Professional and International Education (CPaCE).

-The program consists of five 3-unit courses that cover literacy instruction and assessment, literacy instruction across content areas, literacy instruction for English language learners and struggling students, integrating technology to enhance literacy instruction, and connections between literacy theory, research, and practices.
-Addressing the Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS), and STEM content areas within the context of literacy instruction will be focused across all five courses.
+The program consists of five 3-unit graduate-level courses that focus on explicit, systematic instruction, assessment, and intervention in foundational and high-level literacy skills and that promote a commitment to scholarship, leadership, and advocacy.
+Specifically, the courses cover 1) literacy instruction, assessment and data analysis; 2) literacy instruction across content areas; 3) literacy instruction for English language learners, struggling students, and students with dyslexia; 4) integrating traditional and emerging technology tools to enhance literacy instruction for all students, and 5) connects among literacy theories, research, practices, and reflection.
+Addressing the Common Core State Standards (CCSS), English Language Development Standards (ELD), Next Generation Science Standards (NGSS), and STEM content areas within the context of literacy instruction will be focused across all five courses.

 Special Features and Benefits

-- The program is scheduled during two consecutive summer semesters and one winter session: 1st summer semester (2 courses), 1 winter session (1 course), and 2nd summer semester (2 courses).
+• The program is scheduled during two consecutive summer semesters, and one fall and spring semester: 1st summer semester (2 courses), the fall semester (1 course), the spring semester (1 course), and 2nd summer semester (1 course).

-- At the completion of the program, participants can apply for CTC's Reading and Literacy Added Authorization at the College of Education's Credential Center.
-For more information about Reading and Literacy Added Authorization, please refer to the CTC's Adding Authorizations or Teaching Areas Requirements.
+• For more information about Reading and Literacy Added Authorization, please refer to the CTC's Adding Authorizations or Teaching Areas Requirements

 Who Should Apply